tylertitsworth/5th-age-srd/Classes/Druid.md

 #### Font of Life

-Whenever you grant yourself or an ally the use of a recovery to heal, add your Wisdom modifier to the amount healed, twice at 5th level and thrice at 8th level.
+Whenever you grant yourself or an ally the use of a recovery to heal, add your Wisdom modifier to the amount healed, twice at champion tier and thrice at epic tier level.
 In case of Regeneration, add the bonus before halving the amount.

 ##### Adventurer Feat